 It is important to remember that the markets (and by “markets” I am talking about the stock market, bond market, foreign exchange market, futures markets and others) are moved by the “big boys”.
-The big boys are the institutional players who have hundreds of billions or even trillions of dollars under management, such as pension funds, hedge funds, sovereign wealth funds, mutual funds and ETFs.
+The big boys are the financial institutions who have hundreds of billions or even trillions of dollars under management, such as pension funds, hedge funds, sovereign wealth funds, mutual funds and ETFs.
 When these big boys decide to buy something, they have so much money, that the price of whatever they are buying moves higher.
 As a small investor (and even if you have millions, you are a small investor on the scale of the overall stock market) it is a mistake to get manipulated by the timing of the institutional buyers.

 Shares are only available to buy if someone is selling.
 Price has to move higher when the institutional players are buying because they quickly buy all available shares and have to find more.
 For example, when a big boy is buying stock in a company at $15 per share and they have bought all the shares being offered at that price, they have to raise their bid to $15.10 to entice some more people to sell.
 After buying those shares, they must raise again to $15.20, and repeatedly higher until they have bought all the shares they need.